If you are a new user of Cloudways web host, you have probably come across this question.

 You can also control how many times on the day Cloudways must take backups and for how long should the backup last -before they delete it.

-The Backup feature on Cloudways allows you to take backup for the entire server and for the websites (applications) individually.
+The Backup feature on Cloudways allows you to take a backup of 14 clones for the entire server and for the websites (applications) individually.

 To edit these settings go to the Backups tab on the Server Management panel.
 There are a bunch of settings, let’s see what any of them can do:

 - Schedule Time: Use this option to take automated backups at your preferred time.
 This option is available only if the Backup Frequency is set for a day or above.

 - Backup Frequency: Set automated backup frequency ranging from one hour to every seven days.
 A frequency of 1 hour means that a backup of all applications on your server will automatically be taken every hour.

 - Backup Retention: Set Backup Retention from 1 week to 4 weeks.
 This determines how long the backups are stored and are available to use.

 Now you can also view your backup data size for a particular server being stored at an off-site location from the Off-Site Backup Size.

 It’s better to have backups of your servers and applications in more than one place.
 While Cloudways backup system maintains copies of your backups, you can also create and download local backups to your computer.

 when you enable the Local backup from the Backups of the Cloudways control panel, you can download a copy of your website files from your server.
 To enable the Local backup click on the trigger to move it from Disable to Enable.